Mistakes mean Pennsylvania faces shortage of Moderna shots | Times Leader

 Though 1.3 million residents have received at least one shot of a COVID-19 vaccine, the state ranks near the bottom nationally in how efficiently it is vaccinating its population.
 It is 46th among the states in the number of shots administered per 100,000 people, and 47th by percentage of allocated doses that have been given, according to the latest CDC data.

-Last week, Beam announced a plan to dramatically cut the number of providers that are administering the vaccine so that more doses go to those that are quickly using their weekly allotments.
-Under her order, hospitals, pharmacies and other providers must administer at least 80% of their allotment of first doses of the vaccines within a week of getting them.
+Last week, Beam announced a plan to that are administering the vaccine so that more doses go to those that are quickly using their weekly allotments.
+Under her , hospitals, pharmacies and other providers must administer at least 80% of their allotment of first doses of the vaccines within a week of getting them.

+Sen. John Yudichak of Luzerne County, an independent who caucuses with the GOP, said Wednesday that the Health Department should step aside and yield to private sector logistics experts to come up with an effective vaccination plan.
+He also called on Democratic Gov. Tom Wolf to appoint a “logistics czar” to oversee distribution.

+“The most vulnerable citizens in this pandemic, those over the age of 65 and those with serious medical conditions, deserve better from Department of Health officials, who are not equipped to execute this monumental and important task,” he said in a statement.

+Lehigh Valley Health Network, one of Pennsylvania’s largest health systems, said about 1,500 vaccine appointments will need to be rescheduled because of the mixup.

+“Like the people of our community, we are frustrated that vaccine supply continues to be low, and we sympathize with those who were eager to get vaccinated but now have to wait a little longer,” said Brian Nester, Lehigh Valley’s president and chief executive officer.

-Pennsylvania was allocated more than 183,000 first doses this week, though some shipments have been delayed because of severe weather, forcing the cancellation of numerous clinics around the state.
+Pennsylvania was allocated more than 183,000 first doses this week, though some shipments have been delayed because of severe weather, forcing the cancelation of numerous clinics around the state.

 Separately, the federal government is sending thousands of doses directly to Rite Aid and Topco stores in Pennsylvania.
 Philadelphia gets its own supply directly from the federal government.